pysiakk/GeneticTree/README.md

 ## License

-The work is a banchelor thesis on Warsaw University of Technology.
-Commercial use forbidden.
+The work is a bachelor thesis on Warsaw University of Technology.

 High-level interface of package is inspired by sklearn (https://github.com/scikit-learn/scikit-learn).
 Especially there are methods like: fit(), predict(), predict_proba(), apply(), set_params(), check_X(), check_input() which are inspired and / or copied from sklearn.